Murder of Keenan O'Mailia: Aftermath

 In the aftermath, Timothy "Tim" McNeill, the man who discovered the body of Keenan O'Mailia, set up the Keenan O'Mailia Candle of Hope Foundation, a charity foundation which he named after the victim.
 McNeill would die of a brain tumour in 2010.
 According to McNeill's widow, the tragic death of O'Mailia changed the life of her husband and prompted him to set up the foundation, which aimed to provide charity and community help, and both family and friends remembered Mc'Neill as a kind and loving person.

-After losing her only son, O'Mailia's mother, who was a single parent at that time, moved back to Portland, Oregon and she joined a parental support group for parents of murdered children, and seen a grief counsellor for two years.
-It allowed O'Mailia's mother to slowly heal and put the tragedy behind her.
-She began a new relationship and had one daughter with her new boyfriend, and also attended Pacific University in Oregon to pursue a future career in medical practice.
-O'Mailia's mother stated that she found peace after she chose to forgive Downs, and stated that the execution of her son's killer would not bring additional comfort for her.
+After losing her only son, O'Mailia's mother, who was a single parent at that time, moved back to Portland, Oregon where she joined a parental support group for parents of murdered children and saw a grief counsellor.
+O'Mailia's mother stated that she found peace after she chose to forgive Downs, and stated that the execution of her son's killer would not bring additional comfort to her.

-In 2008, Director of North Augusta Department of Public Safety T. Lee Wetherington announced his retirement in 2009.
+In 2008, the Director of the North Augusta Department of Public Safety, T. Lee Wetherington, announced his retirement in 2009.
 It was noted that during his tenure, the police investigated the murder of Keenan O'Mailia as one of the worst cases which the department had ever encountered, and it was acknowledged that the department under Wetherington's leadership was able to crack these cases after their fullest efforts in investigation.

 Downs was one of the few White people to be executed for murdering African-American victims since 1976.
 It was extremely rare for White people to be sentenced to death for killing African-American people in the United States; a 2014 study revealed that Downs was one of only 16 White defendants to be executed for the murder of African-American victims (some of whom had also killed victims of other races).
 The number had since increased to 33 by 2025.